derekgch/trade-simulator/README.md

 <br>
 +Ruby on Rails as Back-end
 <br>
-+JWT Oauth for security
++JWT OAuth for security
 <br>
 +Semantic-ui for CSS and design
 <br>
-React-Stockchart for chartings
++React-Stockchart for chartings